mantidproject/mantid/docs/source/concepts/ErrorPropagation.rst

 Theory
 ------

-In order to deal with error propagation, Mantid treats errors as guassian probabilities (also known as a bell curve or normal probabilities) and each observation as independent.
+In order to deal with error propagation, Mantid treats errors as Gaussian probabilities (also known as a bell curve or normal probabilities) and each observation as independent.
 Meaning that if :math:`X = 100 \pm 1` then it is still possible for a value of :math:`102` to occur, but less likely than :math:`101`